unexpectedness/threading/README.md

 # threading

-A Clojure library that provides a small set of threading arrows, the kind of arrows you need on an impulse.
+A Clojure library that provides a small set of threading arrows of the kind you need on an impulse.

 <p align="center">
   <img src="http://pilavakis.net/images/new_pa22.gif">